s-a/chartio/README.md

 > Plot serial chart data to an image and save it to filesystem from shell.
 Compatible with node 8.x

+## Attention: By mistake I have chosen a package name which is a registered trademark of a company.
+This package is not related to this company and the name of this module will change in the near future!
+Name suggestions can be submitted as ticket:)

 ## Installation

 ```sh